ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

 {: terraform}

 Use these steps to configure the {{site.data.keyword.cloud_notm}} Provider plug-in and use Terraform to install **SAP HA SZ or MZ S/4HANA** on your existing VPC.
 The scripts can take upto 4 hours to complete.
+The supported versions available for S/4HANA are 2020, 2021, 2022, and 2023.
+For more information, see the [readme](https://github.com/IBM-Cloud/sap-s4hana-ha) for recommended kits versions.

 1. Access the bastion server CLI.
 2. Clone the solution repository from `https://github.com/IBM-Cloud/sap-s4hana-ha` and `cd` to the `sap-s4hana-ha` folder.